-Thank you, Wade, Bennie for the trip of a lifetime!"
+Thank you, Wade for the trip of a lifetime!"

 Margit Paulsen, Council Bluffs, IA

 "For a good part of my 74 years, I dreamed of Africa.
-The enchantment of that dream came true in the summer of 2009 through the organization and efforts of our American Guide, Biologist Wade Nolan, and African Guide, Bennie Lottering and his staff.
-Lodges and outdoor meals were fantastic, but the best was yet to come with the splendor of each magnificent sunrise – a wild ride through the bush on a game capture; playing with baby lions at a camp; experiencing native culture; sitting speechless as an elephant family leisurely lumbered across our road in the wild and giraffes gazed at us through their lovely, long eyelashes and posed for our cameras – and much more.
+The enchantment of that dream came true in the summer of 2009 through the organization and efforts of our American Guide, Biologist Wade Nolan, and the African Guide.
+Lodges and outdoor meals were fantastic, but the best was yet to come with the splendor of each magnificent sunrise – a wild ride through the bush; playing with baby lions at a camp; experiencing native culture; sitting speechless as an elephant family leisurely lumbered across our road in the wild and giraffes gazed at us through their lovely, long eyelashes and posed for our cameras – and much more.
 "My photo album rivals National Geographic.
-Thanks, Wade and Bennie for an unforgettable adventure!"
+Thanks, Wade & Bess for an unforgettable adventure!"

 Lori Shockley "Lori the Cat Woman", Pennsylvania

 "This safari was the BEST vacation I've ever had!
 My favorite things were petting the cheetah and playing with the lion cubs!
 And, it was exciting to see a mother hyena & pups playing right beside the road one morning!
-Wade's background in wildlife biology and his "Nat Geo." connections provided us the awesome hands on adventure of wildlife capture!
-Getting to participate with the wildlife vets and help move 22 Roan antelope was awesome.
-Bennie & his staff are quite knowledgeable about the animals, birds & plants actually their interpretation made Africa come alive.
-They are also very accommodating to your every need…plus for 13 days I never quit smiling.this may have been the most fun I ever had on a vacation.
+Wade's background in wildlife biology and his "Nat Geo." connections provided us an awesome adventure!
+The Wade and the guide are quite knowledgeable about the animals, birds & plants actually their interpretation made Africa come alive.
+They are also very accommodating to your every need…plus I never quit smiling.this may have been the most fun I ever had on a vacation.
 This safari team made the trip better than I ever expected.
 The food was delicious – I didn't have a chance to get hungry.
 I never thought that I would feel pampered on a safari!
 Many thanks for making my dream vacation come true!
 I didn't know that I could become addicted to adventure."